Blowin' in the Wind

 This is a piano song, and he prefers to play these on the black keys, hence the original key is Ab major.
 On a guitar this suggests a capo on the 1st fret, with the following chords:

-E B E B E B Tell me, I've got to know.
-E B Tell me, tell me before I go.
+Tell me, tell me before I go.

-A Does that fire still burn?
+Does that fire still burn?
 Does that flame still glow?
-E Or has it died out and melted like the snow.
-B E (E7) Tell me.
-Tell me.

 Tell me, what are you focused upon?
 Tell me, will it come to me after you're gone? *)